Harvard Business Review contained a true gem for presenters in the June 2013 issue: Lessons from Chris Anderson, curator of the TED conference series.

 There are three main ways to give a talk.
 You can read it off a script or teleprompter.
 You can develop a set of bullet points that map out what you’re going to cover in each section.
 Or you can memorize your talk to deliver it word for word as you have practiced it.

 Of course, the last method is the most time consuming during your preparation.
 It will require hours of rehearsing.
-It is, however, also the most effective once you are in front of your audience.
+Memorizing your talk, however, is also the most effective once you are in front of your audience.
 It is the one the TED team recommends to their presenters for a good reason: many of their best and most popular talks have been memorized word for word.

 What if you don’t have the time or the presentation is not as significant as a TED Talk with 1,400 people in the audience and millions behind their computer screens?
 Go with bullet points on flash cards.
 As long as you know what you want to say to each point and transition well from section to section, you’ll be fine.